Quizquiz: Fight against invaders

 Pizarro selected Túpac Huallpa as the next Inca, but soon this Inca died.
 Manco Inca then joined Pizarro on his march to Cuzco.

 In November 1533, Quizquiz was defeated in the battle of Cuzco and abandoned the Inca capital.
 He decided to withdraw towards Quito.

 The Spaniards occupied only three locations in Peru when the armies moved from Cuzco to Quito.
 One was the city of Cuzco itself, the second was the town of Jauja, entrusted to the treasurer Riquelme, and the third was the recent settlement of San Miguel which ensured the flow of reinforcements by sea.
 Quizquiz attacked Cuzco first, but Pizarro sent Almagro and fifty men to confront the attack.
 The Spaniards "killed and wounded many of them."
 Quizquiz then decided to attack the garrison of Jauja, on the road to Quito, but was "unable to prevail against the Spaniards" there either.

 The rainy season had swelled rivers and was sufficient to demolish the bridges on the most tumultuous rivers to secure the rear from the arrival of Cuzco followers.
-The clash ensued between the army of Quito and fifty Spanish Juaja backed by thousands of indigenous friends.
+The clash ensued between the army of Quito and fifty Spanish Jauja backed by thousands of indigenous friends.
 Quizquiz had developed strategies that worked against the Spanish, but he still had to learn to deal with the cavalry.
 His men carried out a pincer movement, but the impetus of the horses swept their ranks.
 The day, however, was not an easy one for the Spanish troops.
 Riquelme was himself wounded in the head and fell into the river, where he was rescued by a group of indian archers of the Antisuyu.
 One Spaniard was killed and almost all other reported injuries as their auxiliary natives were decimated by the troops of Quito.